google/dev-on-chromeos-openvpn/README.md

 * an instance of dnsmasq that serves up public DNS in addition to the contents of the containers `/etc/hosts` and `/etc/dnsmasq.d/extra-hosts`

+## Motivation

+When trying to develop on a Chromebook, I didn't like three things:

+1. I find it frustratingly slow to use a full remote desktop solution.
+1. Tools exist for remote development (such as Eclipse Che) but they work best on a private network.
+1. It it very difficult to do the equivalent of setting a host file on a ChromeOS system.

+So I decided that the best way to accomplish this was to create an Docker image for OpenVPN that I could run on any server I had access to (a cloud VPN, a headless machine in a bookshelf, etc), that provided its own DNS service.

 ## Project status

 _This is not an official Google product._